iamnaveenpaul/website/_posts/2020-04-10-a-blazing-fast-express-server-with-these-5-easy-steps.md

 # Increase Max Sockets
 By default the Node.js HTTP server has a socket pool limit of only 5.
 This is a very conservative number and most servers can handle a much higher number of sockets than this.

-Alternatively, you can allow as many sockets as possible:
+Alternatively, you can allow as many sockets as possible

 ```
 var http = require('http');